edgio-docs/edgio-docs/guides/applications/v7/security/managed_rules.md

 1. Navigate to the **Managed Rules** page.
     {{ SECURITY_NAV }} **Managed Rules**.
 2. Click **+ New Managed Ruleset**.
-3. In the **Name** option, type the unique name by which this managed rule will be identified.
+3.  <a id="create-name" />In the **Name** option, type the unique name by which this managed rule will be identified.
 This name should be sufficiently descriptive to identify it when setting up a Security Application configuration.
 4. In the **Response Header Name** option, verify the name of the response header that will be included with blocked requests.
 This name may only consist of alphanumeric characters and dashes.
 5. Determine whether {{ PRODUCT_SECURITY }} will [ignore specific cookies, request headers, or query string arguments](#preventing-false-positives-ignore-list) when assessing whether a request is a threat.
     1. From the **Ignore List** section, choose to ignore specific cookies, request headers, or query string arguments.